• Recipes

 Jump to Recipe Print Recipe

-How to make Menchi Katsu
+How to make Juicy Menchi Katsu at home

 My mom makes homemade Menchi Katsu whenever she has time, but we also order it at a local Menchi Katsu store which we’ve gone to for decades.
 So today I introduce my Menchi Katsu recipe from my mom and inspired by the store.